unChaz/sci-fi-5e/srd/classes/ranger.md

 #### Land’s Stride

-Starting at 8th level, moving through nonmagical difficult terrain costs you no extra movement.
-You can also pass through nonmagical plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.
+Starting at 8th level, moving through nontek difficult terrain costs you no extra movement.
+You can also pass through nontek plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.

 In addition, you have advantage on saving throws against plants that are magically created or manipulated to impede movement, such those created by the *entangle* spell.